 If you’re here you’re probably wondering, “Can dogs eat pumpkin?”
 Pumpkin is generally a healthy treat for humans, but is pumpkin safe for dogs?
 The short answer is yes.
 You can give your dog a pumpkin without worrying.

 Although pumpkin is a healthy treat, you should be careful with how much and what type of pumpkin you serve your dog.
 Too much of this treat is not a good idea.
 Continue reading to learn more about the benefits of pumpkin and how to avoid overfeeding your dog.

 Pumpkin is a safe and healthy treat for dogs.
 It adds a nice tasty variety to your dog’s diet they will surely love.
 However, you should only give your dog this treat in moderation.
 If you happen to go overboard with pumpkin, it could be toxic for your furry friend.

 Pumpkin is packed with beta-carotene, which turns into Vitamin A in a dog’s body.
 When a dog has too much Vitamin A, it becomes incredibly toxic.

 However, don’t let that hold you back from treating your dog with a little pumpkin every now and then.
 There are still tons of good things in pumpkin your dog can benefit from.
 Pumpkins can help dog with dog diarrhea.
 They are highly digestible and good in high fibre.

 What Kind of Pumpkin Is Good for Dogs?

-You can give your dog regular canned pumpkin from your local grocery store.
+You can give your dog regular canned pumpkins from your local grocery store.
 However, it’s best to not feed your dog any pumpkin pie filling or canned pumpkin that has added sweeteners and spices.